Dos Pueblos Little League

 Why don't you just hire someone?
 Cost.
 The fee per player would have to more than double to pay for umpires, concessions manager and workers, field maintenance manager and workers, etc.

 How does the deposit work?
-Before your child can be placed on a team, you must submit a $100 volunteer fee for each child.
+Before your team will receive their uniform, you must submit a $100 volunteer fee for each child.
 Families can submit one check for all registered players.
 This check will not be cashed.
 Your original check will be returned to you at the end of the season if you have fulfilled your volunteer commitment.

 Isn’t $100 per player awfully high?
 We’d much rather have your time than your money, and do not want to cash your check.
 In the past some parents have not shown up for their shift, deciding to forfeit their check without notice.
 The work doesn’t get done, and other volunteers are very inconvenienced when this happens.
 The high value of the deposit is to discourage this.